Top, Higgs, Diboson and Electroweak Fit to the Standard Model Effective Field Theory: Global results

-Overall, the best-constrained coefficients in Fig.~\ref{fig:top_asym_impact} are $C_{tG}$, $C_{HQ}^{(3)}$, $C_{HQ}^{(1)}$, $C_{Qq}^{3,1}$ and $C_{G}$, with one direction being driven by electroweak precision observables.
-The large negative values of $C_G$ can be traced back to $t \bar t$ differential cross-section measurements, and we discuss a specific example in Section~\ref{sec:CG} below, where we also consider the possibility that $\Cp{G}$ is very small, as suggested on the basis of a quadratic analysis of multijet data.
-Some less well-constrained operator coefficients are $\Cpp{8}{Qd}, \Cpp{8}{tu}$ and $\Cpp{8}{td}$, whose scales $\Lambda$ are $\gtrsim 800$~GeV in the individual analysis and $\gtrsim 250$~GeV in the marginalised analysis when the corresponding $C_i = 1$, in which case the validity of the global SMEFT interpretation for these operators could be questioned for weakly-coupled UV completions, given that some of the $t\bar{t}$ data extends up to TeV energies.
-The operator coefficients $\Cp{Ht}, \Cp{tB}$ are the least constrained, as neutral top quark interactions are particularly hard to constrain.
-Production of $t\bar{t}Z$ and $tZ$ are the main handles we have on these couplings, and these are still not so well measured and lacking in differential data.
-Unfortunately, $\Cp{Ht}$ does not predict any effects that grow in energy in either of these processes, and $\Cp{tB}$ has a suppressed interference with the SM, meaning that one does not expect significant gains from differential measurements, especially in a linear analysis~\cite{Bylund:2016phk,Degrande:2018fog}.
+The neutral top quark operator coefficients $\Cp{Ht}, \Cp{tB}$ are also particularly hard to constrain.
+Production of $t\bar{t}Z/\gamma$ and $tZ$ are the main handles we have on these couplings, and these are still not so well measured and only beginning to produce differential data.
+The $t\bar{t}\gamma$ differential distributions in photon $p_T$ turn out to provide the best handle on $\Cp{tB}$.
+Unfortunately, $\Cp{Ht}$ does not predict any effects that grow in energy in either of these processes, and $\Cp{tB}$ has a suppressed interference with the SM, meaning that one does not expect spectacular gains from differential measurements, especially in a linear analysis~\cite{Bylund:2016phk,Degrande:2018fog}.
 Other rare EW top processes, such as $t\bar{t}Wj$ and $tWZ$ have been shown to be sensitive to such unitarity-violating behaviour and will therefore provide useful constraining power, once they are measured at the LHC ~\cite{Dror:2015nkp,Maltoni:2019aot}.
-However, in all cases we see that the dashed histograms extend beyond a TeV even in the marginalised case , indicating that the SMEFT analysis should be a good approximation in the strong-coupling limit $C_i = (4 \pi)^2$.
+However, in all cases we see that the dashed histograms extend beyond a TeV even in the marginalised case, indicating that the SMEFT analysis should be a good approximation in the strong-coupling limit $C_i = (4 \pi)^2$.

 \FloatBarrier